anonbiologist/logistic_growth/README.md

-3. Plot the data and model
+3. Plot the data and logistic model

 Load the data.
 ```{r}